solarwinds/apm-python/.github/ISSUE_TEMPLATE/regular_bug_report.md

 ---

 **Environment**
-Describe the environment where the issue was encountered, such as: Python version, platform, installed dependencies and their version numbers, hosting.
+Please add as much information as you can, such as: Python version, platform, installed dependencies and their version numbers, hosting, code examples or gists, steps to reproduce, stack traces, and logs.
+SolarWinds project maintainers may ask for clarification or more context after submission.

 **Steps to reproduce**
 Describe how to reproduce the error, with a code sample if possible.